Foreign buyers drop off as Seattle housing market hits hottest tempo since 2006 bubble

 The last time home prices locally rose this fast was 11 years ago, right before home values cratered — and now Seattle has joined a list of expensive areas getting less attractive for overseas buyers.

-Seattle’s real estate market, already the hottest in the country, is now seeing prices rise faster than at any point since the housing bubble last decade — and even some wealthy foreign buyers are apparently starting to get priced out.
+Seattle’s real-estate market, already the hottest in the country, is now seeing prices rise faster than at any point since the housing bubble last decade — and even some wealthy foreign buyers are apparently starting to get priced out.

-Single-family home prices across Greater Seattle rose 13.3 percent in May compared to a year ago, easily the most in the country for the ninth straight month, according to the monthly Case-Shiller home price index, released Tuesday.
+Single-family-home prices across Greater Seattle rose 13.3 percent in May compared to a year ago, easily the most in the country for the ninth straight month, according to the monthly Case-Shiller home price index, released Tuesday.

-It marks the most rapid housing price increase since 2006, when homes values were rising at an unsustainably brisk pace — up to nearly 19 percent growth — before home prices dropped during the recession.
+It marks the most rapid housing-price increase here since 2006, when home values were rising at an unsustainably brisk pace — up to nearly 19 percent growth — before dropping during the recession.
 The previous high-water mark in the current boom came in fall 2013, when home values soared 13.2 percent.

 Fastest-rising home prices compared with a year ago